pbrdmn/brd.mn/src/pages/cv.md

 > ## Highlights
 >
-> Leading distributed cross-functional software engineering teams
+> Building distributed cross-functional software engineering teams.
+Mentoring, coaching, and development of software engineers for grown in senior development and team lead skills.
 >
-> Building teams, mentoring, coaching, and development of software engineers for grown in senior development and team lead skills, utilising OKRs and company growth framework
+> Delivery planning with Product Managers and Tech Lead to plan roadmaps, project delivery, and technical solutions with engineering best practices.
 >
-> Supporting teams through restructure and aligning teams with business objectives, implementing agile, lean delivery processes and improvements
+> Supporting teams through restructure and aligning teams with business objectives, implementing agile delivery processes and improvements.
->
-> Delivery planning with Product Managers and Tech Lead to plan roadmaps, project delivery, and technical solutions with engineering best practices
->
-> Hiring, performance management, and process improvement activities in collaboration with HR and hiring teams

 ## Experience